 Keep reading to learn all about sheet masks and whether they work to enhance skin.

 The sheet mask trend stems from South Korea where a lot of time and effort is spent caring for the skin.
 Sheet masks are an integral part of the elaborate skincare routines in Korea, and with the glow-inducing benefits it provides, it's easy to see why.
 Just as the name implies, a sheet mask is a serum-soaked cloth sheet that has holes for your eyes, nose, and mouth.
 After laying the mask on your face for 20 minutes, you toss it in the trash and enjoy the radiance it leaves behind.

 Besides the feel-good effects sheet masks have, there exists one for (quite literally) every skin type and skin concern—from brightening dull skin and clearing acne to rehydrating parched skin and delivering anti-aging goodness.
 Sheet masks range in price from a few dollars to over $50 depending on the potency of its ingredients.

 The Benefits of Sheet Masks

 Do sheet masks work?
 Ask a crowd of skincare buffs and you'll hear a resounding yes.
-Below, our exert-backed roundup of benefits.
+Below, our expert-backed roundup of benefits.

 - Increases ingredient absorption: Most sheet masks contain butylene glycol, which works as a delivery agent to help infuse ingredients into the skin, says Frank.
-Also, sheet masks are of a thinner consistency and have a smaller molecular structure.
+Also, sheet masks are of a thinner consistency.
 This allows the solution to be topically applied in a controlled setting for a longer period of time, thus increasing absorption, notes Stockdale.